bmardock/bmardock/README.md

 The habits above are simple in spirit, but they work best when they're easy to repeat.
 That's why I've captured them as playbooks: not rigid rules, but lightweight touchstones that help teams keep the spark alive whether they're three people in a room or hundreds spread across time zones.

-- **[Intent-Driven Execution](/playbooks/intent-driven-exec.md)** → how teams operate when execution is cheap and alignment becomes the bottleneck.
+- **[Intent-Driven Execution](/playbooks/intent-driven-exec.md)** → how teams operate when execution is cheap and alignment is the bottleneck.
 - **[Vision & Roadmaps](/playbooks/01-vision-roadmaps.md)** → anchoring on the problem and purpose.
 - **[Engineering Pitfalls & Fixes](/playbooks/02-engineering-pitfalls.md)** → patterns that cause slowdowns, and how to avoid them.
 - **[Operating System](/playbooks/03-operating-system.md)** → scaffolding that scales without micromanaging.